hyperledger-archives/aries-acapy-plugin-toolbox/README.md

 Note that you do not need to load any other plugins for this transport but you can by specifying `--plugin` as shown in the examples above.

+### Connection Roles

+This plugin takes advantage of the concept of "roles" as built in to Aries Cloud Agent - Python.
+Currently, this is a simple string stored along with other connection details.
+In order to access the "admin" protocols, the originating connection of the message must have a role of "admin."
+In the examples above and in the docker demos, `--invite-role admin` is used to generate an invitation with this role at agent startup.
+Using the toolbox, you can create more invitations with the "admin" role and use these invitations on other devices or given to others with administrative privileges on your agent.